Bamford Monitoring Group

 In 2002 the Department of Health, Social Services and Public Safety initiated an independent review of mental health and learning disability law, policy and service provision, now referred to as the Bamford Review.

 The aim of the Bamford Monitoring Group is to capture the views and experiences of members of the public, people with mental health needs, learning disabilities, families and carers in relation to the changes being made to services in Northern Ireland resulting from the Bamford Review.

-The group has 16 members with equal representation from service users and carers who meet on a monthly basis.
 You can find out more about the group members below: